 Before any flooring system can be installed, the substrate below must be clean, level and free of imperfections.
 In industrial facilities, years of heavy use under harsh conditions can cause floors to become cracked and damaged.
 Whether due to normal wear and tear or direct impact, damaged and deteriorated concrete can present serious safety hazards to workers and damage valuable equipment.
 And these floors may also allow unwanted pests, like bugs, inside your facility, as they crawl through the cracks in your floors.
 If your facility’s floors no longer perform as needed, you may want to consider resurfacing them with engineered concrete.

 Engineered concrete is a reinforced composite material that improves on regular concrete.
 Engineered concrete tends to be more lightweight and ductile than regular concrete, which makes it suitable for use in areas where weight is a concern.
 Like other self-leveling floor coatings, engineered concrete can spread evenly without vibration or another method for even distribution.
 When used to resurface industrial floors, engineered concrete flows into cracks and crumbled sections, essentially repairing damage and adding a smooth new surface to the entire substrate.
 However, it is important to properly prepare these cracks before installing the material.
 Chasing them with a diamond wheel, and sucking the dirt and debris with a vacuum is a common way that industrial floor installers will prepare the floor.
+Proper surface preparation is important for safety and the longevity of your flooring.

 In some industries, this type of flooring may be used as an underlayment.
 After using engineered concrete to correct imperfections in the existing concrete floor, you can install another type of flooring or floor coating.
 At Capital Coating, we provide engineered concrete for both underlayment and resurfacing applications.
+Capital Coating can help with your concrete restoration and your concrete repairs.

 Expansion and Control Joints